 Eggs are both nutritious and safe to eat.
 Many people are concerned about cholesterol levels in eggs.
-Here we’ll explain how you can safely include eggs as part of a healthy diet.
+Here we’ll explain how you can safely include eggs as part of a nutritious diet.

 Eggs are nutritious

 Eggs are nutrient packed – the yolk and white provide several essential nutrients.
 The egg yolk includes Vitamins A, D, E and B12, riboflavin, selenium and folate while the white provides a good source of high-quality protein.
-With 5 g of fat per egg, and no trans fat, eggs can easily fit into your daily fat recommendation.
-Eggs are a versatile ingredient and can be used a variety of different ways for breakfast, lunch and dinner.
+With 5 grams of fat per egg, and no trans fat, eggs can easily fit into your daily fat recommendation.
+Eggs are a versatile ingredient and can be used in a variety of different ways for breakfast, lunch and dinner.
 Some eggs have omega-3 fatty acids, which may help in the protection against cardiovascular disease.
-Canada’s Food Guide recommends including eggs because they are a good source of protein.
+Canada’s Food Guide recommends including a variety of protein foods, like eggs, at each meal.

 Understanding cholesterol and eggs